tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 ### 2. `audio_i2s`

-`audio_i2s` is a built-in lower-half audio driver provided by OpenVela, mainly used for audio data transmission and control.
+`audio_i2s` is a built-in lower-half audio driver provided by openvela, mainly used for audio data transmission and control.
 Below is a detailed explanation of `audio_i2s`.

 #### 2.1 Data Structures